ITGC audit checklist: 6 controls you need to address

 Fire protection systems that detect smoke, excessive heat and fire can activate audible, visual and electronic alerts of the situation and activate chemical-based fire suppression systems, such as FM-200.
 Overhead sprinkler systems, typically using dry pipe or wet pipe technologies, can also be activated by fire protection systems.

-- limiting the number of employees with card access to the server room;
+- Limiting the number of employees with card access to the server room.

-- checking server room fire extinguishers quarterly.
+- Checking the server room fire extinguishers quarterly.

 Control 2.
 Logical security